What Are the Patient Brokering Laws in 2020?

-Patient brokering laws for drug and alcohol addiction treatment centers are nationwide.
+Patient brokering laws in 2020 for drug and alcohol addiction treatment centers are nationwide.
 It is paramount for all drug rehabilitation providers and sober livings to be well educated on these.
 Especially the local regulatory climate in West Palm Beach FL. and California.

 Many addiction treatment centers, sober livings, and marketers are misinformed about their marketing contracts.
 Recently the Tomasso brothers thought they were covered with their marketing contracts.
 Many of these contracts are not in compliance and owners and marketers need to be Crystal clear on what the law requires.

 From a Palm Beach Post article by Jorge Milan Palm Beach Post Staff Writer,

 “The Tomasso brothers, both residents of Boca Raton, entered into a “marketing employment contract” on Dec.
 1, 2016, that “was actually for the referral of patients from Ronald’s sober home” to a substance-abuse facility run by James Tomasso’s wife, the report said.”

 Drug rehab marketing employment contracts, like the one the Tomasso brothers signed, are used by treatment facilities to circumvent Florida’s patient-brokering law, which states it is unlawful for any person to offer or pay any commission, bonus, rebate, kickback, or bribe … to induce the referral of patients or patronage to or from a health care provider,” according to Delray Beach police, which investigated the case.